Code style preferences

 Code cleanup respects settings configured in an .editorconfig file, or lacking that rule or file, those set in Tools > Options > Text Editor > C# > [Code Style or Formatting].

-The first time you trigger the Format Document command in Visual Studio 2017, a yellow info bar prompts you to configure your code cleanup settings.
+The first time you trigger the Format Document command in Visual Studio, a yellow info bar prompts you to configure your code cleanup settings.

-Rules configured as none in an .editorconfig file don't participate in code cleanup, but can be individually applied via the Quick Actions and Refactorings menu.
+Rules configured with a severity of None don't participate in code cleanup, but can be individually applied via the Quick Actions and Refactorings menu.